nerdzlab/socialite-apple-sign-in/README.md

 ## Usage

-To get started you need to add credentials for the apple service in your services config file.
+To get started you need to add credentials for the apple service in your `config/services.php` file.

 ``` php
 'apple' => [